Land Observatory

 Journal.ie article on farming consolidation in Ireland

-RTE primetime: Price out: concern rising land costs could alter the face of farming
+RTE primetime: Priced out: concern rising land costs could alter the face of farming

 Journal.ie article on October 2024 Clonmel protest